 This is not a list of all drugs or health problems that interact with this drug.

-- You may need to have more than 1 dose of this drug.
+- Your child may need to have more than 1 dose of this drug.

 - Fast heartbeat, dizziness or passing out, upset stomach or throwing up, fever or chills, chest pain, sweating, flushing, muscle pain or feeling tired or weak.
 These may be other signs of an allergic reaction or other type of reaction.